J-Dunny/ideabox/README.md

 A Jake, Kyle, and Rio group project

-Visit this [link](https://friotious.github.io/ideabox/) to see it in action:
+Visit this [link](https://friotious.github.io/ideabox/) to see it in action!

 ## How to access the project: